SEMINOLE INDIAN SCOUTS CEMETERY ASSOCIATION

 The history of the Seminole cemetery is as unique and historical as the Indian Scouts who are buried here.
 Approximately 100 or more Negro Seminole Scouts who played a major role in protecting the Texas Frontier from hostile Indians are buried here, with the descendants and families of the scouts.

-The Negro Seminole Indian Scout cemetery was established in September, 1872, on the Fort Clark Reservation.
+The Seminole Indian Scout cemetery was established in September, 1872, on the Fort Clark Reservation.
 April 14, 1881, the Scouts fought their last Indian battle following the final important raid on Texas soil near the Rio Grande.

 At that time the cemetery was under supervision of Deacon Tony Wilson who left us many years ago.
 "Uncle Tony", also left us with a constant sense of pride, to be proud of our ancestors and their accomplishments, "To preserve and hallow these grounds that these dead may not have died in vain".